z-logo

 DOI - 10.1364/oe.397505

-Subject(s) - materials science , fiber optic sensor , optical fiber , metal ions in aqueous solution , plasmon , detection limit , ion , fiber bragg grating , fiber , optics , cadmium , surface plasmon , optoelectronics , metal , chemistry , wavelength , composite material , chromatography , physics , organic chemistry , metallurgy
+Subject(s) - materials science , fiber optic sensor , optical fiber , metal ions in aqueous solution , detection limit , ion , plasmon , fiber bragg grating , fiber , cadmium , optics , surface plasmon , optoelectronics , metal , chemistry , wavelength , composite material , physics , organic chemistry , chromatography , metallurgy

 Environmental monitoring and potable water control are key applications where optical fiber sensing solutions can outperform other technologies.
 In this work, we report a highly sensitive plasmonic fiber-optic probe that has been developed to determine the concentration of cadmium ions (Cd 2+ ) in solution.
 This original sensor was fabricated by immobilizing the Acinetobacter sp. around gold-coated tilted fiber Bragg gratings (TFBGs).
 To this aim, the immobilization conditions of bacteria on the gold-coated optical fiber surface were first experimentally determined.
 Then, the coated sensors were tested in vitro.
 The relative intensity of the sensor response experienced a change of 1.1 dB for a Cd 2+ concentration increase from 0.1 to 1000 ppb.
 According to our test procedure, we estimate the experimental limit of detection to be close to 1 ppb.
-Cadmium ions strongly bind to the sensing surface, so the sensor exhibits a much higher sensitivity to Cd 2+ than to other heavy metal ions such as Pb 2+ , Zn 2+ and CrO 4 2- found in contaminated water, which ensures a good selectivity.
+Cadmium ions strongly bind to the sensing surface, so the sensor exhibits a much higher sensitivity to Cd 2+ han to other heavy metal ions such as Pb 2+ , Zn 2+ and CrO 4 2- found in contaminated water, which ensures a good selectivity.

 The content you want is available to Zendy users.